 Corporate Loans.
 We establish specific loan loss allowances for corporate loans based on whether a particular loan is impaired or not.
 See "Item 4B.
-Business Overview-Assets and Liabilities-Loan Portfolio- Provisioning Policy."
+Business Overview-Assets and Liabilities-Loan Portfolio-Provisioning Policy."
 We also establish an allowance for loan losses for corporate loans that we do not believe are impaired based on our historical loss experience for those types of loans.
-Smaller balance commercial loans (which are commercial loans of $\mathbb{W}1$ billion or less) are managed on a portfolio basis and evaluated collectively for impairment.
+Smaller balance commercial loans (which are commercial loans of \(\forall 1\) billion or less) are managed on a portfolio basis and evaluated collectively for impairment.
 The following table shows, for the periods indicated, certain information regarding our impaired corporate loans.

-As of] December r 31, 2003 2004 2005 Impaired loans as a percentage of total corporate loans 9.8% 8.6% 7.1% Allowance for loan losses as a percentage of total corporate loans 4.2 5.3 4.2 Allowance for loan losses as a percentage of impaired loans 28.4 38.3 45.4
+As of December 31 2004 2005 2006 Impaired loans as a percentage of total corporate loans 8.6% 7.1% 4.7% Allowance for loan losses as a percentage of total corporate loans 5.3 4.2 2.9 Allowance for loan losses as a percentage of impaired loans 38.3 45.4 51.7

+During 2006, impaired loans and allowance for loan losses, each as a percentage of total corporate loans, decreased, while the level of allowance for loan losses as a percentage of impaired loans increased.
+Although significant loan growth resulted in a decrease in the overall outstanding balance of both total impaired loans and allowance for loan losses as a percentage of total corporate loans, repayments of relatively higher-quality impaired loans with lower levels of allowances for loan losses led to a worse overall mix of impaired loans, resulting in an increase in allowance for loan losses as a percentage of impaired loans.

 During 2005, impaired loans and allowance for loan losses, each as a percentage of total corporate loans, decreased, while the level of allowance for loan losses as a percentage of impaired loans increased.
-Although significant charge-offs resulted in a decrease in the overall outstanding balance of both total impaired loans and allowance for loan losses as a percentage of total corporate loans, the deterioration in the asset quality of smalland medium-sized enterprise loans led to a worse overall mix of impaired loans, resulting in an increase in allowance for loan losses as a percentage of impaired loans.
+Although significant charge-offs resulted in a decrease in the overall outstanding balance of both total impaired loans and allowance for loan losses as a percentage of total corporate loans, the deterioration in the asset quality of existing impaired loans led to a worse overall mix of impaired loans, resulting in an increase in allowance for loan losses as a percentage of impaired loans.

-During 2004, impaired loans as a percentage of total corporate loans decreased, while the level of allowance for loan losses as a percentage of both impaired loans and total corporate loans increased.
-Although significant charge-offs resulted in a decrease in the overall outstanding balance of both total corporate loans and impaired loans as a percentage of total corporate loans, the deterioration in the asset quality of small- and medium-sized enterprise loans led to a worse overall mix of impaired loans, resulting in an increase in allowance for loan losses as a percentage of both impaired loans and total corporate loans.